HomeArticlesComparisonLTCG vs STCG Tax

 Option B (20%, with indexation): CII for 2015-16 = 254, CII for 2025-26 = 363 (indicative) Indexed cost = Rs 50 lakh × (363 ÷ 254) = Rs 71.46 lakh Gain = Rs 1.5 crore − Rs 71.46 lakh = Rs 78.54 lakh Tax = Rs 78.54 lakh × 20% = Rs 15.71 lakh

-In this example, Option A (12.5% without indexation) saves Rs 3.21 lakh.
-However, for properties with very high CII ratios or purchased at a low cost decades ago, Option B can win.
-Always calculate both — use the Capital Gains Tax Calculator to model both scenarios before filing.
+In this example, Option A saves Rs 3.21 lakh.
+For properties with very high CII ratios, or ones purchased at a low cost decades ago, Option B can win instead.
+Calculate both every time, using the Capital Gains Tax Calculator to model both scenarios before filing.

-STCG on property (held less than 24 months) is added to your income and taxed at slab rate — potentially 31.2% for someone in the top bracket.
+STCG on property (held less than 24 months) gets added to your income and taxed at slab rate, potentially 31.2% for someone in the top bracket.
 Rushing a sale can cost crores in additional tax on high-value properties.

 Tax-Saving Strategies